lorin/raft-pluscal/README.md

 [raft-website]: https://raft.github.io/
 [raft-tla-spec]: https://github.com/ongardie/raft.tla

-## Overview
+## Functional interface

 Functionally, Raft implements a key-value data store.
-If we were to define its interface in Java, it would look something like this:
+If we were to define its interface in Java, and we assume for simplicifity that it only supports integers, it would look something like this:

 ```java
 interface Store {